Boats In The North Pacific

 Boats In The South Pacific

 Phillip & Leslie on Carina .
 We met them in Panama City and appreciate all they knew about everything.
-We shared lots of fun times on our Pacific Crossing with the Carinians, who are summering over in Tonga.
+We shared lots of fun times on our Pacific Crossing with the Carinians, who are now enjoying the beautiful waters of Fiji.

-Neville & Catherine on Dreamtime .
+Neville & Catherine on Dream Time II .
 We first met them on the Galapagos tour, and have shared several anchorages and many laughs with them since then.

 Michael & Gerald on Eva .
 They're a father and son team on a Norsea 27.
 We didn't meet them under the best circumstances; they were the boat that got hit before us that night in Bora Bora.